MIBFB-COLLAB/message_in_a_bottle_backend/README.md

 ### Learning Goals

-* Building a RESTful API with a Django/Python backend
+* Building a RESTful API with a Python Django backend
 * Collaborating with a Front-End dev team
 * Geolocation calls and tracking
-* Apply best practices learned during Turing to new language and framework
+* Applying best practices learned during Turing to a new language and framework
   * e.g. TDD, OOP, REST, MVC(Rails) <--> MTV(Django)
-* Make use of the `git rebase` workflow
+* Making use of the `git rebase` workflow

 ## Tools Used